philippinedeveloper/Zevix/README.md

 Helper blocks

-D8 for dexing
+DX & D8 for dexing

-Progaurd for protecting from decompiling & for optimizing
+Progaurd for protecting from decompiling & for optimizing/shrinking, obfuscating & preverifier.

 Android 34-sdk level